By David Outten

 One of the worst fears any parent has is that their child might be abducted, molested, or murdered.
 There are people who want to use Facebook for the wrong reasons.
 You can’t count on Facebook to monitor the behavior of 900 million users.
 You can, however, monitor the posts of the much smaller number of “friends” your children make on Facebook.

 Finally, whether you’re a parent or not, you can help protect the world’s children by supporting the international ministry of Movieguide® and the Christian Film & television Commission® with your prayers, recommendations, and cash contributions (which are tax deductible).
-And, don’t forget our twice-weekly e-newsletter, which is free and available by signing up at http://www.movieguide.org/.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+And, don’t forget our twice-weekly e-newsletter, which is free and available by signing up at https://www.movieguide.org/.Do you enjoy articles like this?
+Click here to become a monthly partner and receive 15 movies for free!